 3. When appropriate the University will issue a campus alert or timely notice to campus if the incident reported indicates an on-going risk to the campus community.
 Any release of information will protect the identity of the victim when notification is issued.

-4. Supporting students involved in allegations of sexual violence is of primary consideration, as are exploring options and protecting the rights of those involved, including the individual's right to privacy as provided by law and policy and to determine what options to pursue (see the Harassment and Discrimination policy and Conduct Review Process for more information about maintaining privacy).
+4. Supporting students involved in allegations of sexual violence is of primary consideration, as are exploring options and protecting the rights of those involved, including the individual's right to privacy as provided by law and policy and to determine what options to pursue (see the Equity and Grievance policy and Conduct Review Process for more information about maintaining privacy).

-5. The University will do everything reasonably possible to provide a climate that is sensitive, respectful, and supportive of individual needs.
+5. The University will do everything reasonably possible to provide a climate that is sensitive, respectful, and supportive of individual needs of both the reporting person and respondent [individual alleged to have violated policy].

-6. During a campus conduct review procedure the survivor will be free from any suggestion that she/he is responsible or was "contributorily negligent" or assumed the risk of being assaulted.
+6. During a campus conduct review procedure the survivor will be free from any suggestion that they are responsible, or "contributorily negligent", or assumed the risk of being assaulted.
 This right cannot be construed to limit such claims in any criminal or civil action for or against the University.

 Disciplinary Action for On-Campus Proceedings

-In cases where alleged sexual violence occurs, University conduct review procedures will be followed, and the University will make a determination in accord with the Harassment and Discrimination Policy.
-Additionally, both the complainant and the respondent will be notified of the outcome.
-For details on conduct review proceedings see the Conduct reviews Procedures Section.
+In cases where alleged sexual violence occurs, University conduct review procedures will be followed, and the University will make a determination in accord with the Equity and Grievance Policy.
+Additionally, both the reporting person and the respondent will be notified of the outcome.
+For details on conduct review processsee the Conduct review procedures section.

 Sanctions for Sexual Violence